 In some of my reviews during the second half of the first season as well as the first couple episodes of season two, you might not think that I am a fan of Chevy Chase at all.
-This idea is far from the truth, I've always been a huge fan of his movies going so far as publicly stating on this very site, far before I even started this challenge, that National Lampoon's Vacation is my favorite movie of all time.
+This idea is far from the truth, I've always been a massive fan of his movies going so far as to publicly state on this very site, way before I even started this challenge, that National Lampoon's Vacation is my favorite movie of all time.
 That said, for whatever reason, I found that I just wasn't a fan of the final days of his run Saturday Night Live.

 I like that Chevy was able to walk away from the show without burning bridges, at least not bad enough to where he wasn't welcome back.
 Where I really was getting annoyed with his attitude toward the end of his run, I now get excited when I see that he's involved in an episode and loved this homecoming episode where old friends got together to play.

 Alright, enough with my feelings about Chevy, it's now time to share what I saw as I move on to give you...

 The Wicker Breakdown:

 Tonight special episode is "interrupting" The Little House on the Prairie Burns to the Ground.

 The opening sketch is titled A Former President Speaks to the Nation, which is pretty much just an excuse for Chevy to do his "Ford is dumb" character.
 As always it's fun but not all that specific of an impersonation.
 This sketch also leads to an excuse for Chevy to fall down and announce, "Live from New York..."